FAQs

 You can work with pens, markers, colored pencils, collage; anything that does not smear and get messy will work.

-Are there deadlines for us to send our Fundreds to the Collection Centers?
+Are there deadlines for us to send our Fundreds?

 What will happen with the Fundred artworks after the delivery to Washington D.C.?